 - Office staff are working from home, available by email and phone working on tasks, projects, customer service as well as completing online training opportunity modules.

-- The police department is not accepting new applications for concealed pistol license (CPL) applications as well as CPL renewal applications.
+- The police department is now accepting new applications for concealed pistol license (CPL) applications as well as CPL renewal applications.
 Refer to the department's CPL webpage for further instructions.

 - Ride-a-longs with officers have been suspended.

-- Personal Protection Equipment (PPE) is mandatory and will be used in accordance with MPD Response Checklist COVID-19 (3/19/20).
+- Personal Protection Equipment (PPE) is mandatory and will be used in accordance with department protocol.

-- Officers are encouraged to handle cold calls / non-urgent reports telephonically.
+- Officers may handle cold calls / non-urgent reports telephonically.

 - Disinfectant protocols have been put in place for property and evidence handling.

-- All officers are screened and temperature taken prior to shift.
+- All police department personnel are screened and temperature taken prior to shift.